CommonGateway/CoreBundle/docs/features/Installation.md

 ## Troubleshooting
-During installation it is possible that you run into problems, below you will find common problems and how to deal with them:
+During installation it is possible that you run into problems, below you will find common problems and how to deal with them.
+If you are still running into problems after reading this or if you have any constructive criticism please seek contact with our development team (info@conduction.nl).
 > Note: when troubleshooting you will, in most cases, need to run some commands.
 Unless stated otherwise, these commands should always be executed in the php container.

 **You have requested a non-existent service**